Dashboard: Appearance >> Widgets

 Practicing is one of the most effective strategies to prepare for an emergency.
 Rescue simulations allow OSH professionals to test theories and methods regarding the best procedures for confined space rescue.

-The rescue exercises allow staff to practice working through various scenarios to get more familiar with different situations they might face in confined areas.
+The rescue exercises allow staff to practice working through various scenarios to get more familiar with situations they might face in confined areas.
 Rescue drills assist teams in preparing for working in tight spaces and, if required, rescuing teammates.

 Step 2 – Understanding Rescue Types